Medically reviewed by Drugs.com. Last updated on Nov 19, 2020.

 Hepatic toxicity: Transaminases rise ≥3 times ULN, either persistent or if symptoms of nausea, fever, and/or malaise occur: Discontinue therapy.

 Administer with food.
 To attenuate flushing symptoms, may premedicate with aspirin 30 minutes before dose; avoid ingestion of alcohol, hot or spicy foods/liquids concurrently with niacin.
-May also use other NSAIDs to prevent flushing according to the manufacturer.
+May also use other nonsteroidal anti-inflammatory drugs to prevent flushing according to the manufacturer.

 Niaspan: Administer at bedtime after a low-fat snack.
 Two of the 500 mg and one of the 1,000 mg tablet strengths are interchangeable, but three of the 500 mg and two of the 750 mg tablet strengths are not interchangeable.
-When switching from immediate-release tablet, initiate Niaspan with the recommended titration schedule.
+When switching from IR tablet, initiate Niaspan with the recommended titration schedule.
 If therapy is interrupted for an extended period, dose should be retitrated.

 Long-acting forms should not be crushed, broken, or chewed.
 Slo-Niacin may be broken along the score line.
 Do not substitute long-acting forms for immediate release ones.

 Should be taken with meal; low-fat meal if treating dyslipidemia.
 Avoid alcohol, hot or spicy foods/liquids around the time of niacin dose.